pallets/flask/docs/testing.rst

 close the file and remove it from the filesystem in the :meth:`~unittest.TestCase.tearDown` method.
 What the test client does is give us a simple interface to the application.
-We can trigger test requests to the application and the client will also keep track of cookies for us.
+We can trigger test requests to the application, and the client will also keep track of cookies for us.

 Because SQLite3 is filesystem-based we can easily use the tempfile module